Home > Analyses > Technology > Domo, Inc.

 Financial Performance & Fundamental Metrics

-In this section, I analyze Domo, Inc.’s income statement, key financial ratios, and dividend payout policy to assess its overall financial health and investment potential.
+I analyze Domo, Inc.’s income statement, key financial ratios, and dividend payout policy to assess its operational efficiency and shareholder value creation.

 Income Statement

-The table below presents Domo, Inc.’s key income statement figures for fiscal years 2021 through 2025, providing a clear view of revenue, expenses, and profitability trends.
+The table below summarizes Domo, Inc.’s key income statement figures for fiscal years 2022 through 2026, reflecting its revenue, profitability, and earnings per share trends.

 income statement